massil31/Massil31MultiUserBundle/Resources/doc/index.md

 ## Installation

-1. Download PUGXMultiUserBundle
+1. Download MassilMultiUserBundle
 2. Enable the Bundle
 3. Create your Entities
-4. Configure the FOSUserBundle (PUGXMultiUserBundle params)
+4. Configure the FOSUserBundle (MassilMultiUserBundle params)
 5. Configure parameters for UserDiscriminator
 6. Create your controllers
 7. Using the User Manager

-### 1. Download PUGXMultiUserBundle
+### 1. Download MassilMultiUserBundle

 **Using composer**